California Workplace Accident Lawyers

 If you are injured while working, you can file a workers’ compensation claim for certain benefit types.
 Benefits provided under workers’ compensation in California include:

-• Medical benefits.
-The one type of expense that workers’ compensation will pay in full is that of your medical expenses – you are entitled to coverage for all of your necessary and reasonable medical expenses following a workplace accident, including hospital stays, tests, surgeries, imaging services, equipment, health-related travel costs, prescription drugs, and doctors’ visits.
+• Medical Benefits — The one type of expense that workers’ compensation may pay in full is medical expenses.
+You typically have coverage for all of your necessary and reasonable medical expenses related to the workplace accident, including hospital stays, tests, surgeries, imaging services, equipment, health-related travel costs, prescription drugs, and doctors’ visits.

-• Death benefits.
-Fortunately, the majority of workplace accidents in California are not fatal.
-When an accident does lead to a worker’s death, though, a surviving spouse or child, or other beneficiaries, may seek death benefits via workers’ compensation insurance.
+• Death Benefits — When an accident does lead to a worker’s death, though, a surviving spouse or child, or other eligible beneficiaries, may seek death benefits via workers’ compensation insurance.

-• Temporary or permanent disability benefits.
-If you suffer an injury that is disabling, you may be entitled to wage replacement benefits in the form of temporary or permanent disability benefits.
+• Temporary or Permanent Disability Benefits — If you suffer a disabling workplace injury, you may be entitled to wage replacement benefits in the form of temporary or permanent disability benefits.
 These benefits are only offered if you miss work for a certain period of time, and are offered at a percentage of your wage before your injury.

-• Supplemental job displacement benefits.
-If you suffer a permanent disability and you don’t return to work for your same employer, you may be entitled to supplemental job displacement benefits in the form of a voucher to offset the costs of paying for skill enhancement or new job training.
+• Supplemental Job Displacement Benefits — If you suffer a permanent disability and you don’t return to work for the same employer, you may be entitled to supplemental job displacement benefits in the form of a voucher to offset the costs of paying for skill enhancement or new job training.

 Time is of the essence after suffering an on-the-job injury in California.
 In fact, you must provide your employer with notice of your workplace accident and injury, in writing, within 30 days of its occurrence.
-If you fail to provide notice within 30 days, you could lose your right to pursue workers’ compensation benefits.
-While your employer should then initiate the workers’ compensation claim process on your behalf, if they fail to do so, you will have one year from the date of your injury to file your workers’ compensation claim.
+If you fail to provide notice within 30 days, you may compromise your right to pursue workers’ compensation benefits.
+While your employer should then initiate the workers’ compensation claim process on your behalf, if they fail to do so, you will have one year from the date of your injury, or from when you first learned it was work-related, to file your workers’ compensation claim.

 As stated above, your employer will typically file your workers’ compensation claim for you after receiving notice of your injury.
 However, for various reasons, your employer may fail to do this.
-It is your responsibility to ensure that your claim is filed.
+You should verify that your claim is filed.

 The basic process of filing a workers’ compensation claim is explained below: